 Now available: Matt Eich's monograph, I love you, I'm leaving, published by ceiba editions.
 The work is intimate and charged.
 Included images may trigger emotions and memories from our own lives and families.
 They are full of the freedoms and hardships of life- the small moments that only those close to us expose and elicit.Read More

 This selection of images represents a cherry-picked shortlist of favorites included in the Artists' Revolution & Ritual exhibition for Scripps College | Ruth Chandler Williamson Gallery's contribution to the Getty Initiative, Pacific Standard Time.
 These works are on view in the exhibition courtesy of the Artist and jdc Fine Art.Read More

 An acquisition of valid art* is an investment.
 Acquire wisely & see the value of your collection appreciate.

-Stay ahead of the curve.
-Follow this feed for insider suggestions on pinnacle works; rare pieces; & tips on well priced works by contemporaries.
-Consider this your inside-source for notable recommendations on museum quality contemporary photography and related forms.
+Follow this feed for insider suggestions on pinnacle works; rare pieces; & tips on well priced works by gallery represented artists and beyond.